kiddjsh/github.io/README.md

 # Known Issues
+ - There is a issue with the headshot image not displaying properly in the NEW Windows 11 Software/Hardware environment, though the headshot image is displaying properly in my Debian/Linux and Windows 10 laptop environments
+ - The SSL Certificate is at times not auto-renewed which causes a website cannot be displayed warning banner, continuing to the site through the advanced option is still safe
- - !NEW!
-There is a new issue with the portfolio column content now displaying as an overlay, over the black background, in the hamMenu
+ - There is a new issue with the portfolio column content now displaying as an overlay, over the black background, in the hamMenu
  - There is a known issue with the positioning of the File Icons located in the portfolio.xyz section
  - There are known site functionality issues while using the Firefox Web Browser
- - There is a known issue with major site functionality when directing to only https://kiddjsh.xyz
  - There is a known issue with the hamburger menu__menu box closeNav() where it doesn't close properly during onClick()
  - There is a known issue where the hamburger menu icon disappears during closeNav() and autoscroll during hyperlink
  - There is known issue with the images in the left column, when hovered, display behind the images in the right